AndresXI/REST-API/README.md

 # REST API with Node.js

 This is a simple rest API built with nodeJS.
 It uses react for the front end.
+React code was provided.